Shop About Us

 • Are there any differences between the different wood options?

-Every ProxiMIDI is functionally identical but aesthetically unique.
+Every ProxiMIDI aesthetically unique but functionally identical.
 The different wood options change only the appearance of your device.

 • Is ProxiMIDI compatible with Windows?